Your Guide to the Socket Bone Graft Procedure

 Successfully handling these variables is what leads to predictable, successful outcomes.
 It’s about developing the clinical judgment to adapt your plan when faced with a thin buccal plate or a patient with slower healing.
 This is precisely why hands-on training is so important.
 Reading about techniques is one thing, but actually performing them is another.
 Live, in-person courses give you the opportunity to practice on models and observe live surgeries, helping you build the confidence needed to address these situations when they arise in your own practice.
 By preparing for these challenges, you can refine your technique and consistently achieve excellent results for your implant cases.

-Managing Bone Loss and Soft Tissue
+Strategies for Managing Bone Loss and Soft Tissue

 One of the biggest challenges in socket grafting is working against the body’s natural response to tooth extraction.
 After a tooth is removed, the alveolar ridge immediately begins to change.
 The socket tends to lose bone in both horizontal and vertical dimensions, which can compromise the site for a future implant.
 Your graft is placed to counteract this, but you’re essentially in a race against resorption.